Red kangaroo: Ecology and habitat

 The red kangaroo ranges throughout western and central Australia.
 Its range encompasses scrubland, grassland, and desert habitats.
 It typically inhabits open habitats with some trees for shade.
 Red kangaroos are capable of conserving enough water and selecting enough fresh vegetation to survive in an arid environment.
 The kangaroo's kidneys efficiently concentrate urine, particularly during summer.
-Red kangaroo primarily eat green vegetation, particularly fresh grasses and forbs, and can get enough even when most plants look brown and dry.
+Red kangaroo primarily eat green vegetation, particularly fresh grasses, forbs and other dicotyledonous flowering plants, and can get enough even when most plants look brown and dry.

 One study of kangaroos in Central Australia found that green grass makes up 75–95% of the diet, with Eragrostis setifolia dominating at 54%.
 This grass continues to be green into the dry season.
-Kangaroos also primarily consumed this species, along with Enneapogon avanaceus, in western New South Wales where they comprised much as 21–69% of its diet according to a study.
+Kangaroos primarily consumed this species, along with Enneapogon avenaceus in western New South Wales, where it comprised as much as 21–69% of the red kangaroo's diet according to one study.
 During dry times, kangaroos search for green plants by staying on open grassland and near watercourses.
 While grasses and forbs are preferred, red kangaroos will also eat certain species of chenopods, like Bassia diacantha and Maireana pyramidata, and will even browse shrubs when its favoured foods are scarce.
-However, some perennial chenopods, such as round-leaf chenopod Kochia are avoided even when abundant.
+Some perennial chenopods, such as round-leaf chenopod Kochia are avoided even when abundant.

 At times, red kangaroos congregate in large numbers; in areas with much forage, these groups can number as much as 1,500 individuals.
 Red kangaroos are mostly crepuscular and nocturnal, resting in the shade during the day.
-However, they sometimes move about during the day.
+They sometimes move about during the day.
 Red kangaroos rely on small saltbushes or mulga bushes for shelter in extreme heat rather than rocky outcrops or caves.
 Grazing takes up most of their daily activities.
-Like most kangaroo species, they are mostly sedentary, staying within a relatively well-defined home range.
-However, great environmental changes can cause them to travel great distances.
+Like most kangaroo species, they are mostly sedentary, staying within a relatively well-defined home range, but great environmental changes can cause them to travel great distances.

 Kangaroos in New South Wales have weekly home ranges of 258–560 ha, with the larger areas belonging to adult males.
 When forage is poor and rainfall patchy, kangaroos will travel 25–30 km to more favourable feeding grounds.
 Another study of kangaroos in central Australia found that most of them stay close to remaining vegetation but disperse to find fresh plants after it rains.
 The red kangaroo is too big to be subject to significant non-human predation.
 They can use their robust legs and clawed feet to defend themselves from attackers with kicks and blows.
-However, dingoes and eagles can kill and eat joeys.
-Joeys are thus protected in their mother's pouch.
-The red kangaroo does have some major predators, like crocodiles.
-Extinct predators include the marsupial lion, the thylacine, Megalania, the locally extinct komodo dragon and the wonambi.
-Kangaroos are adept swimmers, and often flee into waterways if threatened by a predator.
+Dingoes and birds of prey are potential predators of joeys and a pack of dingos or a pair of wedge-tailed eagles can occasionally kill adults.
+Additionally, saltwater crocodiles can prey on kangaroos.
+Kangaroos are adept swimmers, and often flee into waterways if threatened by a terrestrial predator.
 If pursued into the water, a kangaroo may use its forepaws to hold the predator underwater so as to drown it.